boolean-uk/js-poker-challenge/README.md

 winning3CardHand([['J', 'J'], ['9', '9'], ['6', '6', '4']]) // => ['J', 'J']
 ```

+Things to remember:
+- Any 3 of a kind beats any pair
+- Can we sort them into different arrays?
+A 3 of a kind array and a pair array?
+IF 3 of a kind array.length > 1, we find the winner there.
+If not, does pair array have anything?
+If so, find the winner there.
+If not, return []

+First, sort the hadns into 2 arrays:
+array 1: 3-card hands
+array 2: 2-card hands

+Second, sort them into trips arrays, and pairs arrays

 ### Concise Code
 Split up your functions in to multiple smaller functions that do one thing only.
 Read this [article on Clean Functions](https://github.com/ryanmcdermott/clean-code-javascript#functions) and apply the principles you think are relevant.